pesekt1/SWC3-Web-Server/README.md

 Implemented: RestController + Model + Repository

-The self contained dump file for the database is in sql folder: swc3_springboot_dump.sql
+The self-contained dump file for the database is in sql folder: swc3_springboot_dump.sql
 Create that database and make sure it is used as a data source by the web server.